fabn/chef-backup/README.md

 * `duplicity`: Install and configure [duplicity](http://duplicity.nongnu.org/) and its wrapper [duply](http://duply.net/)
 * `duplicity_full`: Configure duplicity to take daily backups of full filesystem and store them in the given target
 * `mysql-zrm-solo`: Install and configure MySQL ZRM package to take database full and incremental backups
+* `duplicity_mysql`: Configure a duplicity profile which will take mysql backups and store them in the given target

-Currently for duplicity stuff no GPG signing is implemented, only symmetric encryption is available
+Currently for duplicity stuff no GPG signing is implemented, only symmetric encryption is available.

+MySQL zrm is not configured for encryption, you can encrypt remote backups using the `duplicity_mysql` provided recipe.

 Definitions
 ===========